cse110-fa22-group9/Team9Repository/admin/Team_Logs/main-documentation.md

 ### Scripts
 #### addContent.js
 #### expandedMovieCard.js
+The file contains both inner html, css, and javascripts for designing and styling of the expanded movie card when click on the movie's name.
+The expanded movie card include rating, comments, and movable progress bar to keep track of how much we have already watched.
 #### expandedShowCard.js
+The file contains both inner html, css, and javascripts for designing and styling of the expanded show card when click on the show's name.
+The expanded show card include rating, comments, and clickable check boxes for each episode to track the number of expisodes watched.
 #### jestLocalStorage.js
 Document that houses the localStorage used by Jest, for the sake of proper unit testing of functions that use localStorage.
 #### main.js